erictraut/mypy_issues/tc_topics.md

 * `self` and `cls` parameters
   - inferred types (including metaclasses)
   - Positional-only parameters (https://github.com/python/mypy/issues/15015)
-* Binding a class or object to a method
+* Binding a class or object to a method or attribute
 * Unimplemented methods (in protocols and ABCs)
 * Properties & descriptors
 * Asymmetric descriptors